Best Intel 13th gen CPU for gaming

 - runs VERY hot

-The Intel Core i9 13900K is nothing short of a monstrosity.
+The Intel Core i9 13900K is nothing short of a monstrosity – in a good way.
 This CPU has a large core count, and a lot of L3 caches, and outperforms almost any processor out there when it comes to gaming.
-Unfortunately, it’s also the one that the majority of people should avoid.
+Normally, we’d tell you it’s the CPU that you should avoid.
+However, the Intel 14th generation, and the abysmal uplift the 14900K offers over the 13900k makes this CPU a perfect choice for gaming, as the 14th gen has driven down prices.
+It’s still power-hungry, and it still ruins hot, but it’s now viable.

 Intel Core i7 13700K – Perfectly Balanced